Determine if you are eligible to claim the Premium Tax Credit (PTC)

 - You must be an applicable taxpayer, which is someone who:

-- Has household income between 100% and 400% of the federal poverty line (FPL) for your family size (there are exceptions for certain taxpayers below 100 % of the FPL – see IRS Publication 5187, Healthcare Law: What’s New for Individuals and Families for details).
+- Has household income between 100 and 400 percent of the federal poverty line (FPL) for your family size (there are exceptions for certain taxpayers below 100 percent of the FPL – see IRS Publication 5187, Healthcare Law: What’s New for Individuals and Families for details).

 - Married, filing a joint tax return, unless you meet criteria that allow certain victims of domestic abuse and spousal abandonment to claim a PTC using the married filing separately fling status.